TusharDahibhate/HW0-DevOps/README.md

 # CSC 519- DevOps Homework 0

-This file will desctibe the deliverables for the Homework 0.
+This file will describe the deliverables for the Homework 0.